Logarithmic regret bounds for continuous-time average-reward Markov decision processes: Asymptotic Instance-Dependent Regret Lower Bound

 Consequently, $\max_{k \le \floor{b_n}} \log \Lambda_k / \floor{b_n} \rightarrow I( [p(\cdot|s,a), \lambda(s, a)], [ \bar p(\cdot|s,a), \bar \lambda(s, a)])$ a.s. for any increasing sequence of $(b_n)$ with $b_n \rightarrow \infty.$ The result then follows. \end{proof}

-For a learning algorithm $\mathcal{G},$ denote by $T_N(s)$ the total number of visits of the embedded jump chain $(s_n)$ of the CTMDP to the state $s$ up to the $N-$th decision epoch, i.e., $T_N(s)= \sum_{n=0}^{N-1} 1_{s_n=s}$.
+Given an algorithm $\mathcal{G},$ denote by $T_N(s)$ the total number of visits of the embedded jump chain $(s_n)$ of the CTMDP to the state $s$ up to the $N-$th decision epoch, i.e., $T_N(s)= \sum_{n=0}^{N-1} 1_{s_n=s}$.
 Under Assumption~\ref{assume-transition}, we have the following result.

 \begin{lemma}[Proposition~2 of \cite{burnetas1997optimal}] There exists some $\beta>0$ such that for any algorithm $\mathcal{G}$ and $s \in \mathcal{S},$

 \end{lemma}

 \begin{lemma} If $\mathcal{\overline M} = \mathcal{\overline M}(s, a; \mathcal{ M} , \bar p(\cdot|s,a), \bar \lambda(s, a)) $, i.e., action $a$ is uniquely optimal at state $s$ under the model $\mathcal{\overline M}$, then for any UF algorithm $\mathcal{G}$,